-ShareAction gratefully recognises the financial support of the CIFF Foundation towards the work that contributed to the research, writing and publication of this report.
-The views expressed are those of ShareAction.
+ShareAction gratefully recognises the financial support of Stichting Foundation for International Law for the Environment owards the work that contributed to the research, writing and publication of this report.
+The views expressed are those of ShareAction

 Visit shareaction.org or follow us @ShareAction to find out more.